PatilSharvil/Algorithm-Chatbot/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is for educational purposes.
-See the LICENSE file for details.